 The status of the palace grounds subsequently became dependent on both the political climate and the personal preferences of the respective ruler.
 Generally speaking, however, Schönbrunn served as a regular summer residence for the Habsburg emperors in the nineteenth century.
 Francis Joseph I was born in the palace in 1830 and spent much time in the gardens in his childhood and youth.
 During his reign, the residential and working areas were located in the west wing of the building; a private apartment for his wife Elisabeth was set up on the ground floor.
 After Francis Joseph's death in Schönbrunn in 1916, his successor, Charles I, planned alterations to the palace, which would never come to pass.
 Instead, the last Habsburg emperor abdicated in the fall of 1918, shortly before World War I officially came to an end, handing power to the representatives of the newly founded Republic of German-Austria, and emigrated to Switzerland with his family the following spring.

-The central perspective of this picture shows thousands of Home Guard troops positioned according to plan in the main axis of the garden.
-In the Great Parterre—the gardens' ballroom, as it were, that guaranteed an unobstructed view of the residence and in this specific case of the leader on the balcony—only the planted areas of the parterre around the flower beds were unoccupied, in compliance with the palace captainship's stipulation that they remain unharmed.
+The central perspective of this picture shows thousands of Home Guard men positioned according to plan in the main axis of the garden.
+In the Great Parterre—the gardens' ballroom, as it were, that guaranteed an unobstructed view of the residence and in this specific case of the leader on the balcony—only the planted areas were unoccupied, in compliance with the Palace Captainship's stipulation that the flower beds remain unharmed.
 The level assembly area is fenced off to the sides by tall walls of hedges and to the back by the Neptune Fountain, which was completed in 1780 and whose form—ascending on both sides to the tallest point in the center—is emphasized by a row of trees.
-It is not clear on the photo that the god of the sea, leaning on his trident, is frozen in a similar pose to that of Starhemberg in the picture.
+It is not clear in the photo that the god of the sea, leaning on his trident, is frozen in a similar pose to that of Starhemberg in the picture.
 With his raised arm, he stands over his followers, the Tritons controlling the seahorses, and has the power to churn up or calm the waves.

-The photograph taken during Starhemberg's speech makes clear the distinctive position of Schönbrunn's garden between the palace and the hill, which does not provide a seemingly infinite view, as conceived by André Le Nôtre, the famous landscape architect of Louis XIV, in the parterre of Versailles, but rather creates and shapes a limited space.
+The photographic images of the rally make clear the distinctive position of Schönbrunn's garden between the palace and the hill, which does not provide a seemingly infinite view, as conceived by André Le Nôtre, the famous landscape architect of Louis XIV, in the parterre of Versailles, but rather creates and shapes a limited space.
 In another regard, however, Schönbrunn implements the principles of the French Baroque garden systematically, namely in the complex of avenues, which was intended to function like an urban transport network.
 At the center of this miniature city, as mentioned above, is the garden-side terrace of the palace, from which five monumental "streets" radiate out.
 During the "Turks Deliverance Celebration," they were all occupied by Home Guard troops.
-In the photo, only the north-south "main road" is visible, the Great Parterre; however, select units and honorary guests were also placed in the so-called Lichte Allee (Light Avenue), which is open above and runs laterally to the east and west immediately in front of the palace.
+In the photo taken during Starhemberg's speech, only the north-south "main road" is visible, the Great Parterre; however, select units and honorary guests were also placed in the so-called Lichte Allee (Light Avenue), which runs laterally to the east and west immediately in front of the palace.
 Furthermore, the occupants of the chartered trains numbers fifteen and sixteen, as well as eighteen and nineteen, stood in a column along the two large diagonal avenues.
-If the photographer's camera were to turn left and right, one would see the Obelisk Fountain at the end of the southeast avenue and the pavilion of the menagerie at the end of the southwest avenue.
+If the camera, positioned behind Starhemberg, were to pan left and right, one would see the Obelisk Fountain at the end of the southeast avenue and the pavilion of the menagerie at the end of the southwest avenue.

 Deployment of Home Guard troops